Reed's late screamer earns Fulham point in hectic 2-2 draw with Liverpool

 LATE DRAMA LEAVES LIVERPOOL FURTHER BEHIND

-Liverpool had the better early chances, with Gakpo having an early shot deflected just wide before spurning a better chance when played through by Curtis Jones.
+Liverpool had the better early chances, with Gakpo having a shot deflected just wide before spurning a better opportunity when played through by Curtis Jones but he scuffed his effort.

 Wilson, who has made two senior Liverpool appearances, made no mistake in a near-identical position shortly after, firing crisply across Alisson from just inside the box having run on to Jimenez's perfectly-weighted ball around the corner.